 Tour guides gives a potted history of several of the main spots in Melaka, ending at Kampung Morten, before returning to Melaka River Square jetty.

 One of the best things to do in Melaka is eat.
 With a wide variety of Malay, Chinese, Indian and traditional Peranakan restaurants there are no shortage of great places to eat in Melaka.

-Check out Hoe Kee Chicken Rice on Jonker Street for Hainanese chicken rice.
+Check out Chung Wah Chicken Rice Ball on Jonker Street for Hainanese chicken rice.
 It gets very busy with tourists and locals so either get there early or be prepared to queue.

 Also don’t miss Cottage Spices, a traditional Peranakan restaurant about a 5 minute walk from the centre of town.
 Expect traditional nyonya food stuffed with deep flavours all served in a warm and welcoming homely setting.

 The centre of Melaka is small and tightly packed together, making all of the main sights easily reached by foot.
 As Melaka’s climate is tropical remember to keep out of the sun and to stay hydrated.

 For the majority of people going to Melaka the only journey you’ll need to take is getting to and from Melaka Sentral bus station to the centre of the city.